 Life has slowed down a lot in Thailand!
 We were both type A personalities back in the US with a go-go-go mentality but now we have much more laid back attitudes.
 It’s because we have a flexible schedule and the Thai mai bpen rai attitude has rubbed off on us a bit, too.

 With an open schedule, we aren’t pressured to do anything.
 This means leisurely taking care of adult responsibilities and errands, but it also means we don’t feel the need fill our weekends full of activities, either.

 We welcome our time to relax, too.
 Before, Angela thought that an hour and a half of yoga class was boring and a waste of time.
 She’d prefer 30 minutes of intense cardio or weightlifting instead.
 There was no room in her schedule to indulge in relaxing.
 Now she looks forwards to a mentally and physically relaxing yoga session and feels great afterwards.

 We are no longer punctual and don’t expect others to be on time either.
 Meeting friends for coffee or lunch?
 Even if we arrive 15 minutes late and our friends aren’t there, we don’t stress about it just wait patiently until they arrive.
 It used to be we would get a slew of texts or calls if we were two minutes late.
 Now we’re on Thai time.

-And what if we’re going to a café or restaurant that advertises its opening time at 8:30am, but it’s 9:00am and the lights are still off?
+And what if we’re going to a café or restaurant that advertises its opening time at 8:30 am, but it’s 9:00 am and the lights are still off?
 While we might be a bit irritated because we can’t get our morning caffeine fix, we would simply try again on another day at a later time.
-In America, the attitude would be more along the lines of: “How dare they not open on time.
+In America, the attitude would be more along the lines of: “How dare the store not open on time.
 That’s unprofessional.
-We ain’t never coming here again!”
+We won’t be coming here again.”